coderdojobelfast/pidocs/README.md

-# Worksheets for the python projects.
+# Worksheets for the Python projects.

 These are the worksheets for the Python programs in the "pi" repository.
 The folder has the LibreOffice docs and exported PDFs for convenience.